increpare/ml-agents/docs/Training-on-Amazon-Web-Service.md

 2. Open the Build Settings window (menu: File > Build Settings).
 3. Select Linux as the Target Platform, and x86_64 as the target architecture (the default x86 currently does not work).
-4. Check Headless Mode if you have not setup the X Server.
-(If you do not use Headless Mode, you have to setup the X Server to enable training.)
+4. Check Server Build (headless mode) if you have not setup the X Server.
+(If you do not check Server Build, you have to setup the X Server to enable training.)
 5. Click Build to build the Unity environment executable.
 6. Upload the executable to your EC2 instance within `ml-agents` folder.
 7. Change the permissions of the executable.